fgbg03/crc-pollinators/CSV Data Files/Readme.md

 ## Network Analysis on European Pollination Networks

-### Required Python libs

-The following Python libs are required to execute all the Python scripts we used to process our data.
-All can be installed with pip.

-- matplotlib
-- pandas
-- numpy
-- scipy
-- powerlaw
-- cartopy
-- networkx

 ### Processing the Network

 To process the data we used the following scripts.
 None requires argumments.
 The output files can be used directly in Gephi.